cysyiu/File-Sync-Tool/README.md

 ## Contact

-For questions or support, please open an issue on GitHub or contact [your email or preferred contact method].
+For questions or support, please open an issue on GitHub or contact cysyiu@gmail.com.

 ---